mlabs-haskell/clb/docs/reports/ms6/article.md

 In the real world, it is an application deployed on the Cardano mainnet or testnet, but it is very ineffective even when it comes to more traditional testing.
 Private testnets are also cumbersome and slow.
-And it becomes infeasible when one needs to run thousands of scenarios like in our case.
+It becomes infeasible when one needs to run thousands of scenarios like we do.
 Here CLB comes into play.
 Since we have the off-chain part that can build transactions being provided with a simple query layer we can use the bare `clb` library.
-In `quickcheck-dynamic` there exists a type class `RunModel` to represent a real model you want to test.
-By wiring `clb` library methods into `RunModel` instance we can accomplish our goal.
-At its core, there is one method called `perform` with a rather convoluted signature which we are omitting here though an interested reader can find it in **CEM Script** sources [TODO: links].
+In `quickcheck-dynamic` exists a type class `RunModel` to represent a real model you want to test.
+By wiring `clb` library methods into `RunModel` instance we can define how to execute actions against the real system (so the name RunModel is a bit misnomer).
+At its core, there is one method called `perform` with a rather convoluted signature which we are omitting here.
+An interested reader can find it in **CEM Script** sources[^5].

 Finally, we can define the property which states that any meaningful sequence should succeed: